GEETHUV/Getting-and-Cleaning-Data/README.md

 Use descriptive activity names to name the activities in the data set.
 Appropriately label the data set with descriptive variable names.
 Create a second, independent tidy set with the average of each variable for each activity and each subject.
-Write the data set to the NEW_TIDY.txt file.
+Write the data set to the TIDY_DATA.txt file.

 This script requires the dplyr package.